 They commended the home’s features such as the pool’s ankle-deep entry, suitable for kids who want to play in the pool.
 Being an open floor plan, the ground floor is an intimate space for any family bonding time.
 There are retractable screens installed along the bi-fold doors to keep unwanted insects outside the house.

-Superdraft’s Clear Island Water Residence project was also featured in the Australia’s Best Houses show which airs on Channel 7 and published in Architectural Art Designs Magazine.
+Superdraft’s Clear Island Water Residence project was also featured in Australia’s Best Houses show which airs on Channel 7 and published in Architectural Art Designs Magazine.